grycap/oscar/examples/body-pose-detection/README.md

-In order to invoke the function, first you have to do is create a service, either by the OSCAR UI or by using the FLD within the following command.
+In order to invoke the function, first you have to do is create a service, either by the OSCAR UI or by using the FDL within the following command.

 ``` sh
 oscar-cli apply body-pose-detection-async.yaml